-The new system, an IBM Power System, is a sibling of one of the most powerful supercomputers in the country, which is located at the U.S. Department of Energy’s Oak Ridge National Laboratory, Tsinoremas said.
-UM’s first supercomputer—Pegasus I—was unveiled in 2008.
+The new system, built using IBM Power Systems AC922 servers, was designed to maximize data movement between the IBM POWER9 CPU and attached accelerators.
+It is a sibling of one of the most powerful supercomputers in the country, which is located at the U.S. Department of Energy’s Oak Ridge National Laboratory, Tsinoremas said.
+UM’s first supercomputer—Pegasus—was unveiled back in 2008.

-Then, in 2013 it was updated to add more processing and storage capacity and renamed Pegasus II.
+Then, in 2013, Pegasus was updated to add more processing and storage capacity and renamed Pegasus II.

-“The past were all significant steps [for UM], but this is an exponential next phase in technological capacity,” Tsinoremas said.
+The new supercomputer, named TRITON, represents an overhaul of previous technology, said Tsinoremas and Joel Zysman, Director of Advanced Computing at CCS.
+“The past versions of the supercomputer were all significant steps [for UM], but this is an exponential next phase in technological capacity,” Tsinoremas said.
 “It’s a revolution from traditional supercomputer technology.”

 Instead of researchers having to upload files in batches to be processed, users will be able to log in to a session and interact with the data while it is being processed.
 In addition, the new system will enable more computer vision projects, which analyze images to draw conclusions (such as facial recognition technology).
 These images are often the data used for machine learning and deep learning projects, where computer algorithms are trained to make decisions like a human would, but require large data sets to “learn” from.